drag0dev/startenv/README.md

 ```

 ## Parsing vars
 Each var should be in a new line, with format NAME=value.
 Name should only consists of letters, numbers and _.
-In case this format is not followed the var will be skipped and it will be logged.
-If you have spaces in the value quotes should not be wrapped around it unless you really need them.
+Both line and inline comments are supported.